 4. Sanjay Kasliwal

-Rose-cut diamonds are very popular in Indian jewellery, so it’s no surprise that Sanjay Kasliwal uses plenty of rose-cut diamonds in its jewellery.
-The New York- and Jaipur-based jeweller combines both aesthetics in its pieces.
+Rose-cut diamonds are very popular in Indian jewelry, so it’s no surprise that Sanjay Kasliwal uses plenty of rose-cut diamonds in its jewelry.
+The New York- and Jaipur-based jeweler combines both aesthetics in its pieces.
 The Shoba Diamond Band is the perfect engagement ring for a bride who doesn’t want a center stone.
 It features 2.29 carats of rose-cut diamonds set at different angles for a modern interpretation of an eternity band.